zx25ai/5m-data-1.1-intro-data-science/installation.md

 Download and install DBeaver Community [here](https://dbeaver.io/download/).

-Windows WSL users are able to run the regular Windows version of DBeaver and access the database files on your files on WSL.
+Windows WSL users are able to run the regular Windows version of DBeaver and access the database files stored in the WSL file system.